Sheeba-Analytics/Sales_Customer_Performance_Analysis/powerbi/README.md

 - Sales distribution across key Latin American markets
 - Time-series analysis including Yearly, Quarterly, and Monthly sales trends
 - Drill-through functionality for detailed product-level insights
+- Custom Filter Panel built using slicers, the Selection Pane, and Bookmarks.
+A filter button reveals the panel, while a back button hides it, maintaining a clean and user-friendly dashboard layout.
+- Customized Tooltips that provide additional contextual insights when users hover over visuals, improving dashboard interactivity and understanding.

 The dashboard enables decision-makers to explore performance trends and identify growth opportunities.